aabbtree77/twinpeekz/README.md

 There are four layers of code:

-1. **main.go**, **camera.go** - mostly GLFW stuff, window, mouse, keyboard management.
+1. **main.go**, **camera.go** - GLFW window, mouse, keyboard management.
 Initial camera position in makeCam() (camera.go).
 AWSDEC  and arrow keys to move in 3D, holding+LMB changes camera view direction.
 Scrolling zooms in and out, F11 toggles full screen.
 Window resizes change certain frame buffers, but the shadow map resolution remains the same.

     Elementary camera-related math functions are relegated to the external dependency, i.e. the g3n engine (BSD-2), which one could "vendor" directly.
 The pain point will not be a Go package though, but the system libs like "xorg-dev" or "libgl1-mesa-dev" on Ubuntu.
 See [Fyne](https://github.com/fyne-io/fyne/blob/master/.github/workflows/platform_tests.yml) and g3n repos for more of these precise OpenGL/AL Ubuntu layer lib names.